ynguyen0/project1_cs151_spr25/README.md

 ## Contribution
 Kalyn Bui: Kalyn was in charge of the classes Pet, Hamster, and Cat, and Console.

-Ashley Roman: Ashley was in charge of the classes Shelter, Adopter, and Appointment.
+Ashley Roman: Ashley was in charge of the classes ShelterManagement, Guest, and Appointment.

 Ynha Nguyen: Ynha was in charge of the classes Employee, Vet, Staff.